LocalMiner/LocalMiner-Android/README.md

 🔴 Host Minecraft Java Edition Server From Your Android Phone!

 # Steps
-1. Download Termux from F-Droid (not Google Play Store, that version is outdated and does not have openjdk-17 in Termux directly and have to go through Ubuntu)
+1. Download [Termux](https://www.apkmirror.com/apk/fredrik-fornwall/termux-fdroid-version/termux-fdroid-version-0-118-0-release/termux-fdroid-version-0-118-0-android-apk-download/download/) (not Google Play Store, that version is outdated and does not have openjdk-17 in Termux directly and have to go through Ubuntu)

 2.  run this
 ```